-Adhyatma Yoga is a Sanskrit name for the practice aspects of non-duality.
+Adhyatma Yoga is a Sanskrit name for the practical aspects of non-duality.

 The word Adhyatma means the highest or true Self, and Yoga means a way or method (literally, a joining or yoking).
 So Adhyatma Yoga is the method of realising the true Self.

 Adhyatma Yoga is closely related to the philosophy of Advaita Vedanta, which provides a rational philosophy of the nature of human beings and the world.
 Adhyatma Yoga is the practical means to a direct knowledge of that Reality.

 The methods include meditation and related practices.
 It begins with ethical living based on goodwill to all and the desire to cause no injury to others.
 The next stage is reflection on the nature of the world and in particular the question of 'what am I?'

 Some are motivated primarily by an intellectual interest, for others it is an emotional desire to find harmony and unity.
 We are encouraged to develop the mind and emotions in balance.

 The teachings of non-duality (Advaita) point to a unity and wholeness beyond the apparent divisions between Self and other and the individual and the universal.

 When the urge to know the Reality within and around us becomes our primary interest, and we realise that other ways of enquiry cannot overcome the separations, Adhyatma Yoga provides a method of seeking the Reality of our own nature.

 The path is in many ways a process of purifying and refining the mind.
 We need to be able to focus the attention steadily.
 And most important we need to distinguish between our consciousness, and the contents of our minds.
 So it is not so much cleverness we need as clarity and discernment.